caninos-loucos/pulga-zephyr/README.md

 west update
 ```

-After running this commands, you can continue the guide until the end of ``Install the Zephyr SDK`` section.
+After running this commands, CONTINUE THE GETTING STARTED GUIDE until the end of ``Install the Zephyr SDK`` section.

 ### Building and running